 - Preserve Safety

 In order to assist you and make this process as easy as possible below are links to download templates of all the required documents plus a document providing examples of completed templates for you to see the type of information that needs to go on each form.

 We strongly advise you to take some time to make the most of this information.
-You can either type straight on to these forms via your PC or phone, etc. or print them off and complete them by hand.
+You can either type straight onto these forms via your PC or phone, etc. or print them off and complete them by hand.

 What you must do – Step 2

-Once you have completed the required documents depending on your employment status then you need to do the following
+Once you have completed the required documents, depending on your employment status, you then need to do the following:

 Employed by another organisation (other than Richmond) as your main employer